Inclusion Matters - EPSRC announces £5.5 million for projects to address Equality, Diversity and Inclusion

 Our research initiatives include linguistic analysis to challenge the language of exclusion, the creation of an open access, national 'ED&I Library' enabling easy access to ED&I policies, data, literature and research, a radical evidence based approach to recruitment, retention and recognition and a number of programmes designed to build and embed cultural understanding including large scale reverse mentoring and a 'ChangeMaker' placement scheme for technical colleagues.

-Our learnings will be integrated to build an 'Embedding Inclusion Matters: Lessons and Tools portfolio.'
+Our learning will be integrated to build an 'Embedding Inclusion Matters: Lessons and Tools portfolio.'
 This is a living resource that will provide a road-map for organisations wanting to effect transformational change, featuring commentary and guidance on our methodologies and experiences evidenced by the outputs that will stem from our research.

 Inclusion Really Does Matter: Improving Reactions to Gender Equality Initiatives Amongst Academics in Engineering and Physical Sciences - EP/S011919/1